By JENNIFER HILL • Special to www.AllOTSEGO.com

 Solstice, with offices in Chicago, New York and Argentina, partnered with MIT and Stanford University researchers to develop EnergyScore, based on 875,000 Americans’ utility-bill payment performance and housing, as well as financial and demographic characteristics.

 With Otsego County’s median household income at $45,268, “many residents do not meet the minimum credit score requirements to access solar financing,” according to a recent Solstice press release.
+It’s hard for some residents to remove derogatory items from credit report in order to qualify for solar financing.

 “We found the EnergyScore was 40 percent more accurate at qualifying individuals for solar access than a credit score…,” Alayza said.
 If residents have low credit scores but good EnergyScores, they can often qualify for a community solar program like DRS’s and enjoy the 10 percent reduced rate on their utility bills.